A7medM0sta/coding_llama/README.md

 ## Fine tune For Text generation

-# Fine-tune Llama 2 in Google Colab

-❤️ Created by [@maximelabonne](https://twitter.com/maximelabonne) as part of the 🗣️ [Large Language Model Course](https://github.com/mlabonne/llm-course).

-You can run this notebook on a free-tier Google Colab (T4 GPU).

 ## 1. Introduction

 Base models like Llama 2 can **predict the next token** in a sequence.
 However, this does not make them particularly useful assistants since they don't reply to instructions.
 This is why we employ instruction tuning to align their answers with what humans expect.
 There are two main fine-tuning techniques: